 - a) Demonstrate and analyze applicability of risk optimization techniques and the impact of an ERM strategy on an organization's value.
-Analyze the risk and return trade-offs that result from changes in the organization's risk profile. - b) Demonstrate means for transferring risk to a third party, and estimate the costs and benefits of doing so. - c) Demonstrate means for reducing risk without transferring it. - d) Demonstrate how derivatives, synthetic securities, and financial contracting may be used to reduce risk or to assign it to the party most able to bear it. - e) Develop an appropriate choice of a risk mitigation strategy for a given situation (e.g., reinsurance, derivatives, financial contracting), which balances benefits with inherent costs, including exposure to credit risk, basis risk, moral hazard and other risks. - f) Analyze the practicalities of market risk hedging, including dynamic hedging. - g) Demonstrate the use of tools and techniques for analyzing and managing credit and counterparty risk. - h) Analyze funding and portfolio management strategies to control equity and interest rate risk, including key rate risks.
+Analyze the risk and return trade-offs that result from changes in the organization's risk profile - b) Demonstrate means for transferring risk to a third party, and estimate the costs and benefits of doing so - c) Demonstrate means for reducing risk without transferring it - d) Demonstrate how derivatives, synthetic securities, and financial contracting may be used to reduce risk or to assign it to the party most able to bear it - e) Develop an appropriate choice of a risk mitigation strategy for a given situation (e.g., reinsurance, derivatives, financial contracting), which balances benefits with inherent costs, including exposure to credit risk, basis risk, moral hazard and other risks - f) Analyze the practicalities of market risk hedging, including dynamic hedging - g) Demonstrate the use of tools and techniques for analyzing and managing credit and counterparty risk - h) Analyze funding and portfolio management strategies to control equity and interest rate risk, including key rate risks.
 Contrast the various risk measures and be able to apply these risk measures to various entities.
-Explain the concepts of immunization including modern refinements and practical limitations. - i) Analyze the application of Asset Liability Management and Liability Driven Investment principles to Investment Policy and Asset Allocation. - j) Demonstrate risk management strategies for other key risks (for example, operational, strategic, legal, and insurance risks). - k) Apply best practices in risk measurement, modeling and management of various financial and nonfinancial risks faced by an entity.
+Explain the concepts of immunization including modern refinements and practical limitations - i) Analyze the application of Asset Liability Management and Liability Driven Investment principles to Investment Policy and Asset Allocation - j) Demonstrate risk management strategies for other key risks (for example, operational, strategic, legal, and insurance risks) - k) Apply best practices in risk measurement, modeling and management of various financial and non-financial risks faced by an entity

-- Financial Enterprise Risk Management, Sweeting - o Ch.
-16 Responses to Risk - Value-at- Risk: The New Benchmark for Managing Financial Risk, Jorion, 3rd Edition - o Ch.
-7 Portfolio Risk: Analytical Methods - o Ch.
-18 Credit Risk Management (excluding Appendices)
+- Financial Enterprise Risk Management, Sweeting, Paul, 2nd Edition, 2017 - o Ch.
+16: Responses to Risk - Value at Risk: The New Benchmark for Managing Financial Risk, Jorion, Philippe, 3rd Edition, 2007 - o Ch.
+7: Portfolio Risk: Analytical Methods - Ch.
+18: Credit Risk Management (excluding Appendices) - ERM-107-12: Strategic Risk Management Practice, Andersen and Schroder, 2010, Ch.
+7: Strategic Risk Analyses

-- ERM-107-12: Strategic Risk Management Practice, Andersen and Schroder, 2010, Ch.
-7: Strategic Risk Analyses - ERM-110-12: Derivatives: Practice and Principles, Recommendations 9-24 & Section III - ERM-111-12: Key Rate Durations: Measures of Interest Rate Risks - ERM-112-12: Revisiting the Role of Insurance Company ALM within a Risk Management Framework - ERM-115-13: Creating an Understanding of Special Purpose Vehicles, PWC - ERM-117-14: AAA Practice Note: Insurance Enterprise Risk Management Practices (pp. 4-26) - ERM-122-16: Chapter 1 of Captives and the Management of Risk, 3rd Edition, Kate Westover - ERM-124-15: Counterparty Credit Risk: The New Challenge for Global Financial Markets, Ch.2, Defining Counterparty Credit Risk - ERM-128-17: The Breadth and Scope of the Global Reinsurance Market and the Critical Role Such Market Plays in Supporting Insurance in the United States - ERM-702-12: IAA Note on ERM for Capital and Solvency Purposes in the Insurance Industry, pp. 9-38 - SOA 2012 Annual Meeting Session 53 Assumption Setting Best Practices, Towers Watson (Steiner slides only) - SOA Monograph- A New Approach to Managing Operational Risk, Ch.
-8 - Risk Appetite: Linkage with Strategic Planning Report
+- ERM-110-12: Derivatives: Practice and Principles, Recommendations 9-24 & Section III - ERM-111-12: Key Rate Durations: Measures of Interest Rate Risks - ERM-112-12: Revisiting the Role of Insurance Company ALM within a Risk Management Framework - ERM-115-13: Creating an Understanding of Special Purpose Vehicles, PWC - ERM-117-14: AAA Practice Note: Insurance Enterprise Risk Management Practices (pp. 4-26) - ERM-122-16: Chapter 1 of Captives and the Management of Risk, 3rd Edition, Kate Westover - ERM-124-15: Counterparty Credit Risk: The New Challenge for Global Financial Markets, Ch.2: Defining Counterparty Credit Risk - ERM-128-17: The Breadth and Scope of the Global Reinsurance Market and the Critical Role Such Market Plays in Supporting Insurance in the United States - ERM-129-18: AAA PBR Checklist Assumptions Setting (section C) - ERM-130-18: AAA Model Governance Practice Note - ERM-131-18: Leveraging COSO Across The Three Lines Of Defenses - ERM-132-18: Best Practices For Creating Your Own ORSA Report - ERM-702-12: IAA Note on ERM for Capital and Solvency Purposes in the Insurance Industry, pp. 9-38 - SOA Monograph- A New Approach to Managing Operational Risk, Ch.
+8 - Risk Appetite: Linkage with Strategic Planning Report - End to End Assumption Documentation Practices, Product Matters, Jul 2016